 Below you will find descriptions of all the publicly accessible playgrounds.
 To locate the playground on a map please click HERE and look for the corresponding number to the description.

-- Schubert Hill Playground: This playground was redeveloped by SACA Members Margaret, Stacey and Barb with support from SACA, the City of Calgary, the Province of Alberta and the Alberta Recycling Management Authority among others.
+- Schubert Hill Playground: This playground was redeveloped by SACA Members Margaret, Stacey and Barb with support from SACA, the City of Calgary, the Government of Alberta (Community Facility Enhancement Program) and the Alberta Recycling Management Authority among others.
 The playground was completed in the Fall of 2016 and includes rubber flooring surfaces, a large climbing structure as well as a ride on ladybug, twisty slide and a disk shaped swing.
 Toe see before and after pictures and learn about all the people and companies who supported the redevelopment of this park, please click HERE.

-- Scanlon Green Playground: Formerly known as the “Train Park” due to the original playground having a wooden train which the kids could climb on and pretend to drive, this playground was redeveloped by SACA Member Lorraine in 2007 with the support of SACA, City of Calgary and Province of Alberta.
+- Scanlon Green Playground: Formerly known as the “Train Park” due to the original playground having a wooden train which the kids could climb on and pretend to drive, this playground was redeveloped by SACA Member Lorraine in 2007 with the support of SACA, City of Calgary and the Government of Alberta (Community Facility Enhancement Program).
 It now includes a slide, climbing wall, marble play center and bouncy stepping stones.
 It is located adjacent to a paved pathway.

 - Schooner Playground: One of two remaining original playground structures in Scenic Acres.
 This playground is the only one in the neighbourhood with a 4 person swing set, with 2 baby swings and 2 for children/adults and also includes a large slide, ride on frog and teeter totter.
 It is located in a large green space with a paved path perfect for biking riding.
 It is the next on the City of Calgary Parks redevelopment list, and is tentatively scheduled for the summer of 2019.
 If you would be interested in volunteering to work with your neighbours to plan for this redevelopment please e-mail Ruth at email@example.com.